-Based on the current research, MBSR training enhanced resilience in the experimental group compared to the control group.
+Based on the current research, MBSR training enhanced resilience in the experimental the group compared to control group.
 This finding is consistent with the results of the studies conducted by Godara et al. (31), Demir (32), Kumari Adelian et al. (34), and Baumgartner and Schneider (35).
-Godara et al. (31) found that mindfulness training positively affected mental health, resilience, and social capacities during the COVID-19 pandemic.
-Other studies also indicate that mindfulness training leads to reduced psychological distress, anxiety, and depression (32), improved mental, physical, emotional, and spiritual well-being (33), improved sleep (34), and reduced quality physical symptoms (35).
+Godara et al. (31) found that mindfulness training positively affected health, resilience, and social mental capacities during the COVID-19 pandemic.
+Other studies also indicate that mindfulness training leads to reduced psychological distress, anxiety, and depression (32), improved mental, physical, emotional, and spiritual well-being (33), improved sleep and quality (34), reduced physical symptoms (35).

-In justifying the effectiveness of mindfulness training in resilience, it can be stated that mindfulness training techniques focus attention on neutral stimuli and intentional awareness of the body and mind through encouraging individuals to engage in repeated, helps psychosomatic individuals detach from mental preoccupation with threatening thoughts and concerns about their illness, and enables them to disengage from automatic thinking patterns.
+justifving of In the effectiveness mindfulness training in resilience, it can be stated that mindfulness training techniques focus attention on neutral stimuli and intentional awareness of the body and mind through encouraging individuals to engage in repeated, helps psychosomatic individuals detach from mental preoccupation with threatening thoughts and concerns about their illness, and enables them to disengage from automatic thinking patterns.
 In other words, increasing individuals' awareness of present-moment experiences and redirecting attention to cognitive processing and more efficient information processing reduce anxiety and physiological tension (34).
-Since mindfulness is a non-judgmental and balanced state of awareness that assists in seeing and accepting emotions and physical phenomena as they arise, teaching it to psychosomatic individuals who experience problems allows them psychological to acknowledge their emotions and weaknesses.
-Moreover, accepting and embracing these emotions reduces excessive attention sensitivity and to disease symptoms in them (35).
+Since mindfulness is a non-judgmental and balanced state of awareness that assists in seeing and accepting emotions and physical phenomena as they arise, teaching it to psychosomatic individuals who experience psychological problems allows them to acknowledge their emotions and Moreover, weaknesses. accepting and embracing these emotions reduces excessive attention and sensitivity to disease symptoms in them (35).

-While breathing meditation. meditation, transcendental and clinical meditation emphasize focus as а key component of mindfulness, mindfulness emphasizes non-judgmental awareness.
+While breathing meditation,

+transcendental meditation, and clinical emphasize focus as meditation а kev component of mindfulness, mindfulness emphasizes non-judgmental awareness.
 Mindfulness, emphasizing non-judgmental awareness, is presented as a different meditation approach to health and illness.
 These practices allow the individual to change their physical and psychological experiences, which are the subject of meditation (17).
 The emphasis on the impact of mindfulness on individuals' physical and psychological states has led to widespread attention to the role of meditation exercises in clinical settings.
 Particularly due to its emphasis on stress and stress reduction, it has opened up a new avenue in the use of meditation in psychological and physical domains (31,32).